josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 As mentioned previously, **Unity** supports `Rxmxnx.PInvoke.Extensions` through the assembly compiled for **.NET Standard 2.1**.
 Consequently, the library can also be used when **IL2CPP** compilation is enabled.

-However, because certain **multidimensional array flattening features** are statically included, **IL2CPP may generate invalid C++ identifiers for array indices greater than 17** if these members are not removed by the linker.
+However, since certain **multidimensional array flattening features** are statically included, **IL2CPP may generate invalid C++ identifiers for array indices greater than 17** if these members are not removed by the linker.

 The following .NET utility can be used to work around this issue.
 When executed with the directory containing the **C++